DTT2411/snow-depot/README.md

 - Create a new app with a unique name for the project.
 - On the "Deploy" tab, enable GitHub integration by clicking "Connect to GitHub".
 - Type in the name of your project repository you want the app to link to.
-- On the "Resources" tab, select the "Eco Dyno" container to run the project.
 - At the bottom of the deployment page, select the `main` branch and manually deploy.
+- Optional - enable automatic deployments if you wish deployments to run after each push to GitHub.
-- Open the deployed application.
+- Wait for the application to build, then open the deployed application.

+### Post-deployment
+- Create a new superuser for the deployed database.
+- Add a Stripe webhook endpoint using the deployed project's checkout url to track paymentIntent webhooks, and set the webhook signing secret.
+Test that transactions succeed/fail as expected.
+- Verify emails send as expected.

 ## Credits

 ### Concept
-The Boutique Ado e-commerce project within Code Institute's Portfolio Project 5 course materials was the main inspiration for this project.
+The Boutique Ado e-commerce project within Code Institute's Portfolio Project 5 course materials was the main inspiration for this project and was helpful in developing the user stories and guiding the general shape of the site.

 ### AGILE Project Management UPDATE
 Github project dashboard and issues were used for AGILE development, including: development of User Story templates; labels for prioritisation (must-have, should-have, could-have); and a dashboard for tracking User Story progress (to-do, in progress, done).